 Our challenge was to design and test a product or service that solves an information experience problem.
 We decided on the laundromat experience because it’s a necessary service that remains largely ignored and persistently unpleasant.

-- Synthesis: research insights, brainstorming, customer journey mapping, lean canvas
+Synthesis: research insights, customer journey mapping, lean canvas (business model)

-- Evaluation: prototype test script and conducted test sessions
+Evaluation: wrote prototype test script, conducted test sessions and participant interviews

 Now you can do your laundry and reclaim your time.